Filing Fees & Fee Waivers

 A few things to know about fee waivers:

-- Expiration of fee waiver.
-If granted, a fee waiver is only good for one year.
+- Expiration: If granted, a fee waiver is only good for one year.
 If you need the court to waive additional filing fees after the order expires, you must reapply.

-- Costs that are waived.
-If your fee waiver is granted, the charges assessed by the court clerk to start a case or file documents are waived.
-Additionally, the court may waive the costs for the sheriff to serve your documents.
-In the district court, there can be no charge for available court interpreters.
+- What's waived: If your fee waiver is granted, you will not be charged to start a case or file documents.
+The costs for the sheriff to serve your documents are also waived.
+In the district court, there is no charge for available court interpreters.

-- Denial of fee waiver applications.
-If your fee waiver application is denied, you cannot appeal the denial to a higher court.
+- Denial: If your fee waiver application is denied, you cannot appeal it to a higher court.
 You will have to pay the filing fee in order to file your documents.